flightaware/tohil/Doc/installing/freebsd.rst

 Install Prerequisites
 =====================

+*You should backup your machine regularly, and confirm you have made a full backup before proceeding.*

 These instructions assume you are building FreeBSD ports from source.
 You can also install without building using the pkg package manager.